 However, choosing to visit Europe by train isn’t always the cheapest option out there.
 While it is the most affordable option for short distances, train travel tends to be more expensive for longer journeys.
 Not to worry, though: there are several rail passes which can make train travel in Europe more budget-friendly if you book your tickets in advance!

-You can find a comparison between international train passes here, as part of my Athens travel guide.
+You can read this comparison between international train passes, as part of my Athens travel guide.
 Though focusing on railway services in the countries from southeastern Europe (Balkans), I also mention some options valid for budget train travel in all of Europe.

-How to choose cheap bus travel in Europe
+How to choose cheap bus travel to visit Europe

 Tried and tested by many, traveling through Europe by bus may be the most affordable option to explore the old continent.
 It may not be as comfortable as traveling by train, and it will definitely take longer than traveling by plane, but it’s a lot cheaper to go by bus in Europe.